partridge-tech/chris-blog/_content/2020/my-2020-biohacking-stack/index.md

 I've been slowly expanding my quackery-avoidant biohacking since September 2018.
 I took the plunge and unified a tiny part of my technological life with my physical body by implanting an NFC chip (think: work badge, bootleg Amiibo, etc.) under my skin.
 The specific chip I had put in was the [xNT](https://dangerousthings.com/product/xnt/) tag from [Dangerous Things](https://dangerousthings.com/), a cylindrical bioglass-encased gizmo which can receive, store, and send nearly 1kb of data.

 Due to COVID-19, I have been working from home, and the jarring changes across my life began to impact my ability to focus at work.
 I raised this with a coworker and received a strong recommendation for meditation, and after a while I decided that I wanted to collect more metrics and information on how much meditation is helping me from a bodily standpoint.
-So I've also recently expanded my biohacking to include regular meditiation which is monitored by a [Muse 2](https://choosemuse.com/muse-2/) headband, and I'm testing out focus monitoring while I'm working with a [Foci](https://fociai.com/) but have yet to realize a benefit from it.
+So I've also recently expanded my biohacking to include regular meditation which is monitored by a [Muse 2](https://choosemuse.com/muse-2/) headband, and I'm testing out focus monitoring while I'm working with a [Foci](https://fociai.com/) but have yet to realize a benefit from it.

 This is a post about the devices I use, why I use them, and how I feel about each technical component of my biohacked life.